 Industry managers and governmental officials in countries with operating PRTRs stress that it takes time to learn how to obtain the necessary data, how best to manage the records, and how to report the data.
 There is a learning curve.
-The TRI numbers for the first year of
+The TRI numbers for the first year of reporting in the United States were poor mostly because companies were not sure of what data needed to be reported nor how to obtain, estimate, or monitor them.

-Industry associations can provide useful services to ensure that companies are able to collect and estimate PRTR data.
 Industry managers and governmental officials in countries with operating PRTRs stress that it takes time to learn how to obtain the necessary data, how best to manage the records, and how to report the data.
 There is a learning curve.